Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 </script>
 ```

-Vuex also provide helper functions to write this in a nicer way ([mapState](https://vuex.vuejs.org/api/#mapstate) & [mapMutations](https://vuex.vuejs.org/api/#mapmutations) to name a few)
+Vuex also provides helper functions to write this in a nicer way ([mapState](https://vuex.vuejs.org/api/#mapstate) & [mapMutations](https://vuex.vuejs.org/api/#mapmutations) to name a few)

-It's two different ways of doing the same thing, but I was happy to avoid writing wrapper function anymore and to have a build-in way of handling async actions without searching for another module.
+It's two different ways of doing the same thing, but I was happy to avoid writing wrapper function anymore and to have a build-in way of handling async actions without searching for [another module](https://redux-saga.js.org/).

 ## A note on documentation